-Each month the DarkSky International features a DarkSky Advocate from the worldwide network of volunteers who are working to protect the night in a feature called ‘Monthly Star.’
-This month we’re highlighting the work of Karolina Damjanoska from Prilep, North Macedonia, with a Q&A.
+Each month the DarkSky International features a DarkSky Advocate from the worldwide network of volunteers who are working to protect the night.
+This month we’re highlighting the work of Karolina Damjanoska from Prilep, North Macedonia.

 Q: Tell us a little about yourself!
 Who is Karolina?

 A: I am a graduate professor in Physics and a Master of Science in Physics Education.
 I work in SOU “Orde Chopela” in the city of Prilep in North Macedonia.
 The school where I work is vocational High School.
 We have many different profiles in our school: optics, medical laboratory technician, geodetic technician, architectural technician, construction technician phytomedicine, chemical laboratory technician, food technician, agricultural management technician, veterinary medical technician and bakers.

 Although I have extensive international experience from participating in many conferences, in our country throughout Europe.
 I am project creator and implementer, a mentor of students for different competitions and have experience in organizing various educational events, creating curricula, writing textbooks, etc.

 Ersmus+ projects in our school were for the first time introduced by me, also many projects in the field of natural science for interactive learning (GLOBE, Globe at night, …), project-based learning and many teaching techniques in order to motivate students, develop their creativity, increase the competence of students for active learning, but also I have a motivating effect on my colleagues.
 In addition, I have received recognition many times that I am a tireless worker and I love my job to convey the secrets of physics and natural science to students.
 I am constantly looking for new challenges in order to improve teaching and successfully solve them.